Sebastianchr22/Local-password-manager/README.md

-# Local-Password-Manager
+# Local Password Manager
- A complete password manager with local password encrypted storage.
+ A complete open-source password manager with local password encrypted storage.

  It allows you to create and store passwords, locally and securely.
  Keep your data, control your data.